 Yesterday I shared a paint technique using Maison Blanche LeDirt.
 If you missed it, you can see it HERE.
 And, today, I want to talk to you about the pumpkins you saw in that post.
-Can you believe these painted pumpkins were bright orange?
+Can you believe these painted pumpkins had been bright orange plastic pumpkins?

-When you have the right colors to work with, transforming a bright orange faux pumpkin is easy!
+When you have the right colors to work with, transforming a bright orange plastic pumpkin into a more realistic looking fairytale pumpkin is easy!
 Here’s what mine looked like.

 Now that’s a bright orange pumpkin!
 You may need to put on your sunglasses to look at the screen – ha, ha!!!
 I got it at Target.
 I liked the shape, but that bright orange color – not so much!
 I got the smaller pumpkin, shown on the books in the first photo, at Michaels and it was also bright orange.

 So, here’s what I used on the large orange pumpkin – Maison Blanche La Chaux in Candied Yam!
 It’s the perfect shade for a muted Cinderella or Fairytale pumpkin!
 It only needed one coat of paint and once it was dry, I waxed the entire pumpkin with clear antique wax.
 After about 20 minutes, I went back and used white lime wax and dry brushed on some highlights.

 For the smaller pumpkin, I used Maison Blanche Vintage Furniture Paint in Miel.
 Again, it only took one coat.
 Once the paint was dry, I used the La Chaux Candied Yam and dry brushed over the Miel to give the pumpkin color some depth.
 When the paint was completely dry, I gave it a coat of clear wax for protection.

 Here are my two inspiration pumpkins from the farmer’s market.